jaredkrinke/log/content/posts/static-site-generators/md2blog-design.md

 # Background
 After [investigating many popular static site generators](comparison.md), I wasn't able to find a convenient static site generator that met my needs out of the box.
 Fortunately, I was able to leverage [Metalsmith](https://metalsmith.io/) (and numerous plugins) to get what I wanted.
 I'm calling the resulting tool **md2blog**.

 In this post, I'm going to cover the design of md2blog.
-Note that md2blog is a work in progress that has not been released yet.
+Note that md2blog is a work in progress that has not been released yet. **Update**: [md2blog has since been released](https://jaredkrinke.github.io/md2blog/).

 # Design goals
 Here's the overarching goal of md2blog: